EAkeweje/GPmix/README.md

 ![](cbf_smooth.png)

 ## Projection
-To project the sample functions onto specified projection functions, use the `Projector` object.
+To project the fitted functional data onto specified projection functions, use the `Projector` object.
 Initialize the `Projector` object with the type of projection functions and the desired number of projections.
 The `basis_type` argument specifies the type of projection functions.
 The `n_proj` argument defines the number of projections.
 The `basis_params` argument allows for further configuration of the projection functions.

 For this demonstration, we will use wavelets as projection functions.
 We will specify the family of wavelets using `basis_params`.
-After initializing, apply the `fit` method to the smoothed functions to compute the projection coefficients.
+After initializing, apply the `fit` method to the functional data object to compute the projection coefficients.
 Here, we will use 14 projection functions generated from the Haar wavelet family.

 ```python
 proj = Projector(basis_type= 'wavelet', n_proj = 14, basis_params= {'wv_name': 'haar'})